BrighterCommand/Docs/source/CORRECT_ImplementingDistributedTaskQueue.rst

 value.
 Upon realizing that much of your time is spent I/O you consider two options:

--  Use the TPL to perform the work concurrently
+-  Use the TPL (Task parallel library) to perform the work concurrently
 -  Offload the work to a distributed task queue, ack the message, and allow the work to complete asynchronously